SojebSikder/create-sojeb-express-ts-app/README.md

 export class AppModule {}
 ```

-And we are ready to upload files to s3 bucket.
+And we are ready to upload files to S3 bucket.
-To upload files, see the following basic example:
+To upload files:

 ```typescript
   // import { Storage } from "../../../system/src";